Many people will no doubt be asking, why

 If you do not build power plants, and/or take some of your plants off line, the power supply goes down, and then your product is worth more.
 Supply and demand!
 Whopee!
 Time to raise the rates!

-This is exactly what's happened in New York, as well as in the half-dozen or so other major metropolitan areas where this venomous scheme has been foisted on the taxpaying public.
+This is exactly what's happened in New York, as well as in other areas where this scheme has been foisted on the taxpaying public.
 Step one, privatize and deregulate the utilities.
 Step two... surprise!
 Your rates just went up!
 And... hey!
 It's dark in here!

 The only difference is that in California, the power distributors were not allowed to pass on the rate hikes to consumer.
 Causing the slight backup of money to the privateers.
 No matter - they'll be paid with public debt instead.

 Why?
-Because "supply" and "demand" capitalist economics and electrical utilities are the proverbial square peg and round hole.
+Because "supply" and "demand" economics and electrical utilities are the proverbial square peg and round hole.
 You have to have your brains leaking out your ears to think this one would work.
-Surprise, capitalism is not a panacea.
+Markets are clever, but not a panacea.